IBM/analyze-insights-on-startup-using-watson-studio/README.md

 ## 1. Setup the Notebook on your Watson Studio Project

 * Once, you have created your Waston Studio Project, click on `Add Notebook`>`From URL` and copy this URL- https://github.com/IBM/analyze-insights-on-startup-using-watson-studio/blob/master/code/Scrape_Startup_Insights.ipynb
-* Ensure you have created and copied the Watson Natural Language Understanding Service as instructed in the [tutorial](https://github.com/smruthi33/Scrape_Data), and paste the service credentials in your notebook in the cell below `2.1 Add your service credentials from IBM Cloud for the Watson services` section.
+* Ensure you have created and copied the Watson Natural Language Understanding Service as instructed in the [Scrape data from the web using Python and AI](https://developer.ibm.com/tutorials/scrape-data-from-the-web-using-watson-studio/), and paste the service credentials in your notebook in the cell below `2.1 Add your service credentials from IBM Cloud for the Watson services` section.

 ![](doc/source/images/NLU_credentials_notebook.png)

-* Ensure you have created and connected your DB2 Warehouse instance to the current Watson Studio Project as instructed in the [tutorial](https://github.com/smruthi33/-Set-up-SPSS-Modeler-on-Watson-Studio-with-DB2-Warehouse-connection.), and insert the credentials in the section `2.2 Add your service credentials for DB2`.
+* Ensure you have created and connected your DB2 Warehouse instance to the current Watson Studio Project as instructed in the [Predictive analytics using SPSS with database warehouse connection](https://developer.ibm.com/tutorials/set-up-spss-modeler-on-watson-studio-with-db2-warehouse-connection/), and insert the credentials in the section `2.2 Add your service credentials for DB2`.
 Ensure the credentials is saved as `credentials_1`.

 ![](doc/source/images/DB2_Warehouse_Credentials.png)